janaym/snake/README.md

 - Eat the red dots onscreen to grow in length
 - Avoid crashing into yourself, other player's snakes, and the wall - if you do, it's game over!
 - The game will also end if you idle for seven seconds
+- Play with your friends - get them to connect to the server from their own machines with this repo

 ## Communication